 There are two configuration steps to enable the primary VLAN.
+Under the bridging instance, contained within the following association context, the VLAN information must be configured.

+configure eth-cfm domain association bridge-identifier

-Under the bridging instance, contained within the association context (config>eth-cfm>domain>assoc>bridge), the VLAN information must be configured.
-Until this is enabled using the primary-vlan-enable option as part of the MEP creation step or the MIP statement (config>service>...>{sap | mesh-sdp | spoke-sdp}>eth-cfm) the VLAN specified under the bridging instance remains inactive.
+Until this is enabled using the primary-vlan-enable command option as part of the MEP creation step or the MIP statement in the following contexts, the VLAN specified under the bridging instance remains inactive.

 This is to ensure backward interoperability.